1. About amitriptyline for pain and migraine

 8. Cautions with other medicines

-Many medicines and amitriptyline can interfere with each other and increase the chances of side effects.
+Many medicines and amitriptyline can affect each other and increase the chances of side effects.

 Tell your doctor if you have ever taken any medicines for depression.
-Some rarely-used antidepressants can interfere with amitriptyline to cause very high blood pressure even after you have stopped taking them.
+Some antidepressants can affect the way amitriptyline works to cause very high blood pressure.
+This can happen even after you have stopped taking them.

 Mixing amitriptyline with herbal remedies and supplements

-Do not take St John's wort, the herbal remedy for depression, while you are being treated with amitriptyline.
+Do not take St John's wort, a herbal remedy often taken for depression, while you are being treated with amitriptyline.
 It will increase your risk of side effects.

 How does amitriptyline work?